 # Force Closing Positions

-Symmio is a peer-to-peer perpetuals protocol: every position you hold is against a specific solver (PartyB), and it's that solver's job to fill your close requests.
-Most of the time this works without issue — you submit a close, the solver fills it, and the position settles.
-But solvers are off-chain actors, and sometimes one goes offline, falls behind, or simply ignores a close request that no longer suits them. **Force close will allow you to close your position.** If the market has clearly reached your close price and your solver still hasn't filled, you can close the position yourself directly against the contract, without needing the solver's cooperation.
+Symmio is a peer-to-peer perpetuals protocol: every position you hold is against a specific solver (PartyB), and filling your close requests is that solver's job.
+Usually this is uneventful.
+You submit a close, the solver fills it, the position settles.
+But solvers are off-chain actors, and once in a while one could go offline, fall behind, or ignore a close it no longer likes.
+Force close is the backstop.
+If the market has clearly reached your close price and your solver still hasn't filled, you can close the position yourself, directly against the contract, without the solver's cooperation.

-This page explains when force close is available, what price you'll get, what it costs, and the handful of things that can cause it to fail.
+This page covers when force close is available, what price you get, what it costs, and the handful of things that can make it fail.

-* **The position must have an open close request.** The quote needs to be in `CLOSE_PENDING`; meaning you've already submitted a `requestToClosePosition` that the solver hasn't filled.
+* **There's an open close request.** The quote must be in `CLOSE_PENDING`, meaning you've already submitted a `requestToClosePosition` that the solver hasn't filled.

-* **The close request must be a LIMIT order.** Market close requests can't be force-closed, because there's no specific price the solver has failed to honor.
+* **The close request is a LIMIT order.** Market closes can't be force-closed, because there's no specific price the solver has failed to honor.

-* **The cooldowns must have elapsed.** Two timers protect the solver from being force-closed on a price spike: an initial cooldown after the close request was submitted, and a second cooldown measured from the market hitting your price.
+* **The cooldowns have elapsed.** Two timers protect the solver from being force-closed on a brief spike: an initial cooldown after the close request is submitted, and a second one measured from the moment the market hits your price.
 Both must pass.

-* **The market price must have reached your close price.** The contract verifies this against a signed Muon oracle price.
+* **The market has reached your close price.** The contract checks this against a signed Muon oracle price.

-If any of those fail, the transaction reverts and the close stays pending as normal.
+If any of these fails, the transaction reverts and the close stays pending as usual.

-The gap is the reason force close is best thought of as a safety net rather than an execution strategy: you'll get a price near your limit, but not quite at it.
-If the solver is filling you normally, `fillCloseRequest` will almost always give you a better price than force close.
+That gap is why force close is best treated as a safety net rather than an execution strategy: you'll get a price near your limit, but not quite at it.
+When a solver is filling you normally, `fillCloseRequest` will almost always give you a better price.

-Force close runs a full solvency check before it touches your position, and that check now includes a **close fee** in addition to any open-side trading fee already baked into the quote.
-The fee is computed as:
+Force close runs a full solvency check before it touches your position, and that check includes a close fee on top of any open-side trading fee already baked into the quote.
+It's computed as:

 ```